 THE POWER TO DECIDE THE FUTURE OF YOUR CITY

 The November 2022 election is your chance to consider proposed changes to the New York City Charter—our city’s constitution.
 How?
-There are three ballot questions from the Racial Justice Commission on the back of your ballot that you can vote YES or NO on.
+There are three ballot questions on the back of your ballot that you can vote yes or no on.